DICOM vs PACS: Benefits and Differences in Medical Imaging

 - Oncology: DICOM and PACS help track tumor progression through sequential imaging studies.

-- Pathology: DICOM standards help manage digital pathology slides, while PACS provides storage and retrieval solutions.
+- Pathology: DICOM standards support the management of digital pathology slides, while PACS provides storage and retrieval solutions.

 Types of PACS Systems